May 14, 2022

 not so early days

-- plans and the elusive prototype remain a goal, even as the strange times we live in continue to evolve.
+The strange times we live in continue to evolve.

 What is supCAT's raison d'etre?
 For starters, it is a simple desire to build paddle and enjoy my two favorite boat shapes: a paddleboard and a catamaran.
 Next up is the opportunity to build custom boards for enthusiasts of quietwater paddling.
 The goal remains: a mold-free, build to order, online-only business model.